 If you are a person of faith or even have friends who are people of faith, you will almost definitely receive an invitation to at least one religious ceremony.
 But especially when you attend an event of a different faith, you’re often faced with the question: what do I wear?
 Fear not, you’ve come to the right place!
 From baptisms to bar mitzvahs, here are attire ideas to keep you in sync for different rituals!

 What to Wear to a Religious Ceremony?

-Of course, there’s no overarching rule for all ceremonies, as you might wear something very different to a Hindu wedding than you would to Catholic baptism.
-But if you approach this process with an open-minded attitude of respect, you’ll probably wear the perfect outfit.
+There’s no overarching rule for all ceremonies, as you might wear something very different to a Hindu wedding than you would to Catholic baptism.
+But if you approach this process with an open-minded attitude of respect, you’ll be able to figure out the right outfit.
 Here are more specific tips to prepare you for several different occasions.
 But when in doubt about what to wear, always ask your host or other members of the congregation.
-You can also look for online photos of the congregation to get a sense of how people dress there.
+You can also look for online photos to get a sense of how people dress there.

 How Do You Dress for a Baptism?

 Baptism is an important religious ceremony blessing.
 So the dress code is both formal and understated.
 For women, a print dress or pantsuit can be a great choice for this religious ritual.
 Young girls can opt for a dress or skirt and a formal top to wear in church.
 Men and boys can wear dress pants and collared shirts with formal footwear.

 While it is likely to go more sophisticated at a wedding, it is not necessary for a baptism.
 The ritual of baptism requires a bit of traditional dressing up but low-key options are the best choice for this religious occasion.
 Be sure to share your best outfit ideas with others on your favorite family app!